garrandall/popular-music-data/tracks/if-loving-you-is-wrong-i-don-t-want-to-be-right-millie-jackson.md

 I can't give up on your loving now
 I love you, want you, need you, got to have you Heeeeeeeeey!
 Good god almighty, baby
 I love you.
-Mmmm, hmmm, hmmm, mmmm, mmmm
+Mmm, hm, hm, mmm, mmm
 I need you.
 Let me have you.
-Mmmm
+Mmm